stu-gott/pykira/README.md

 Using in Home Assistant:
 ----------
-Pykira primarily exists to be used as a platform in Home Assistant.
+PyKira primarily exists to be used as a platform in Home Assistant.
 When the kira platform is first loaded, a file named ```kira_codes.yaml``` will be created in your configuration directory.
 You will need to add each code the kira platform should respond to here.

 An example might look like this: